xthecoolboy/unicron-bot/docs/COMMANDS.md

 # Commands
-Here's the list of Unicron commands.
+Here's the list of all commands.

 #### Contents of the table
 **Name**: The name of the command